weiserlab/ambuj/position.md

 # WEISER Group at National University of Singapore

-We are a curiosity driven group of students, engineers and researchers interested in Wireless, Embedded systems and Intelligence, Sensing and Emerging Technologies (WEISER).
-We build real systems, and we often work at the intersection of the areas of electronics, communication and computer science.
-Thus, we welcome students with background in computer science, electronics, communication, and related areas.
-We publish scientific results at leading  venues in the area (such as ACM MobiSys, ACM MobiCom, ACM SenSys, ACM HotNets, ACM/IEEE IPSN).
-We are well funded, connected to other leading groups at major universities and companies across the world.
-We have received several awards, grants from industry, and extensive media coverage across the world.
+We are a group of curious students, engineers, and researchers interested in wireless, embedded systems, intelligence, sensing, and emerging technologies (WEISER).
+We build real systems and often work at the intersection of electronics, communication, and computer science.
+Therefore, we welcome students with backgrounds in computer science, electronics, communication, and related fields.
+We publish our scientific results at leading venues in our area, such as ACM MobiSys, ACM MobiCom, ACM SenSys, ACM HotNets, and ACM/IEEE IPSN.
+In addition, we are well-funded, connected to other leading groups at top universities and companies worldwide, and have received several awards and grants from the industry and extensive media coverage.

-We are establishing a world-leading group in the area of embedded systems, wireless communications, and mobile computing.
-We are hiring ambitious students and researchers for the following positions:
+We are establishing a world-leading group in the areas of embedded systems, wireless communications, and mobile computing.
+We are seeking ambitious students and researchers for the following positions:

-**Skills required:** We are looking for students and scholars with a strong engineering background.
-With background in one or more of the following area: Embedded systems (such as programming microcontrollers, FPGAs), working with sensors and actuators, wireless communication (such as WiFi, Bluetooth, ZigBee) , previous experience with robot systems (such as ROS operating systems), embedded systems platforms (such as Raspberry Pi or Arduinos), machine learning frameworks (such as PyTorch, Tensorflow), and most importantly curiosity.
+**Skills required:** We are looking for students and scholars with a strong engineering background, ideally with experience in one or more of the following areas:

-**Note:** These skills are not necessary, it is only desirable if you have one or more of these skills.
-Most importantly, you should be curious, have desire to conduct experiments and learn.
-We will train you.
+* Embedded systems (such as programming microcontrollers and FPGAs)
+* Working with sensors and actuators
+* Wireless communication (such as WiFi, Bluetooth, ZigBee)
+* Robot systems (such as ROS operating systems)
+* Embedded systems platforms (such as Raspberry Pi or Arduino)
+* Machine learning frameworks (such as PyTorch and Tensorflow)

+Most importantly, we value curiosity and a passion for learning, having great engineering and hands-on experience, curisoty for exploring new technologies.

+**Note:** While having experience in one or more of the aforementioned areas is desirable, it is not necessary.
+We value curiosity, hard work,  and a desire to conduct experiments and learn above all else.
+We are willing to train individuals who are eager to learn and contribute to our research efforts.

 We are located at the Systems and Networking lab in the new [computer science building Computing 3(COM3)](https://com3.comp.nus.edu.sg/).